MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### What are we going to do?
 * Set up a Raspberry Pi to read a value from a 1-wire temperature sensor.
 * Configure the Pi as an MQTT Publisher that will send the temperature reading to a Broker.
-* Set up a broker on our remote Home Assistant server to listen to the sensor data.
+* Set up a broker on our remote HA server to listen to the sensor data.
-* Grab the value in Node-RED (on Home Assistant)
+* Grab the value in Node-RED (on HA)
-* Use a temperature entity using that value, which we can put to use anywhere in Home Assistant.
+* Make a temperature entity using that value, which we can put to use anywhere in HA.
 * Create a LoveLace card to display our temperature data.

 I personally use these values to automate "dumb" heaters (without thermostats), allowing me to control my room's temperature by turning the heaters on and off depending on my desired temperature using smart switches.